19hours/sg-statutes/Acts/Co-operative Societies Act.md

 [23/2008]

-(3) A non-credit society that is, or a member of the committee of management of a non-credit society who is, aggrieved by the written direction issued by the Registrar under subsection (2) requiring the non-credit society to suspend the member may, within 30 days of the issue of the written direction, appeal to the Minister whose decision shall be final.
+(3) A non-credit society that is, or a member of the committee of management of a non-credit society who is, aggrieved by the written direction issued by the Registrar under subsection (2) requiring the non-credit society to suspend the member may, within 30 days after the issue of the written direction, appeal to the Minister whose decision shall be final.

 [23/2008]

+[Act 3 of 2018 wef 10/04/2018]

 (4) Every member of the committee of management of a credit society which has contravened subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 and, in the case of a continuing offence, to a further fine not exceeding $500 for every day or part thereof during which the offence continues after conviction.